-Beginning with the ICAP Demand Curves applicable for 2025/2026 Capability Year, the determination of the reference point and maximum value for each ICAP Demand Curve for a given Capability Year shall account for conditions reflecting the prescribed level of excess and seasonal differences in the amount of capacity available in ICAP Spot Market Auctions.
+For the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, the determination of the reference point and maximum value for each ICAP Demand Curve for a given Capability Year shall account for conditions reflecting the prescribed level of excess and seasonal differences in the amount of capacity available in ICAP Spot Market Auctions.
 For a given Capability Year, the Capability Period in which more capacity is expected to be available in the ICAP Spot Market Auctions due to seasonal differences in availability shall utilize conditions that account for the prescribed level of excess and the additional capacity available due to such seasonal differences, while the Capability Period in which less capacity is expected to be available in the ICAP Spot Market Auctions due to seasonal differences in availability shall utilize conditions that account for only the prescribed level of excess (for purposes of this Section 5.14.1.2.2 hereinafter referred to as the “reference point assumed excess conditions”).
+Starting with the ICAP Demand Curves applicable for 2027-2028 Capability Year, the determination of the reference point and maximum value for each ICAP Demand Curve for a given Capability Year shall account for conditions reflecting the prescribed level of excess for each Capability Period.

-The periodic review shall also assess (i) the appropriate shape and slope of the ICAP Demand Curves, and the associated point at which the dollar value of the ICAP Demand Curves should decline to zero; (ii) the appropriate translation of the annual net revenue requirement of the peaking plant determined from the factors specified above, into monthly values that take into account seasonal differences in the amount of capacity available in the ICAP Spot Market Auctions in accordance with the methodology set forth in Section 5.14.1.2.2.3; and (iii) the escalation factor and inflation component of the escalation factor applied to the peaking plant gross cost, including the methodology and inputs for determining such values.
+The periodic review shall also assess (i) the appropriate shape and slope of the ICAP Demand Curves, and the associated point at which the dollar value of the ICAP Demand Curves should decline to zero (for purposes of this Section 5.14.1.2.2 of this Services Tariff, the associated point at which the dollar value of the ICAP Demand Curves should decline to zero is hereinafter referred to as the “zero crossing point”); (ii) the appropriate translation of the annual net revenue requirement of the peaking plant determined from the factors specified above, into monthly values; for the ICAP Demand Curves applicable prior to the 2027-2028 Capability Year, such translation shall take into account seasonal differences in the amount of capacity available in the ICAP Spot Market Auctions in accordance with the methodology set forth in Section 5.14.1.2.2.3; and (iii) the escalation factor and inflation component of the escalation factor applied to the peaking plant gross cost, including the methodology and inputs for determining such values.